Helen-Mercy-CLOUD/sql-project/README.md

 Sales Management System – Project Introduction

-🔷 Introduction
+**Introduction**

   The Sales Management System is a relational database project developed using MySQL that helps manage customers, products, orders, and sales transactions efficiently.
 It is designed to simulate a real-world retail or e-commerce backend system where businesses need to track inventory, customer purchases, and revenue.

 In this project, the database named sales_management maintains structured data across multiple related tables such as: